DaVinci Resolve: Television

-The software has also been used in the creation of television shows which have received Emmy Awards, such as Game of Thrones and Modern Family.
+The software has also been used in the creation of Emmy Award-winning shows such as Game of Thrones and Modern Family.

-More than 55 of the 2018 fall television and streaming series relied on Blackmagic Design software and hardware, including DaVinci Resolve.
+In the fall of 2018, over 55 television and streaming series relied on Blackmagic Design software and hardware such as DaVinci Resolve.

 Other media

-DaVinci Resolve has also been used during the creation of other media, such as music videos, advertisements, concert production, and online media.
+DaVinci Resolve has also been used during the creation of other media, such as music videos, advertisements, concert productions, and online media.